 - Automated monitoring systems: Alongside manual processes, companies can enhance their IT posture by integrating automated threat detection systems.
 Asset management platforms can help organizations keep track of device performance and activity.
 Simultaneously, network security tools can monitor web traffic in real-time.
-These systems will send timely alerts to the cyber security team when irregularities are detected, reducing incident response times.
+These systems will alert the cyber security team when irregularities are detected, reducing incident response times.

 How to mitigate cyber threats

-When it comes to mitigating cyber threats, prevention is always the best approach.
+Prevention is always the best approach when it comes to mitigating cyber threats.
 Organizations can eliminate a wide range of potential attack vectors by continuously monitoring vulnerabilities, suspicious activity, and unauthorized access.
 End-user education is also crucial, especially in phishing scams and malware distribution.
 The more employees know about these attack methods, the less likely they will click on an infected link or hand over their sensitive data to malicious actors.
 Key cyber threat mitigation strategies include:

 - Vulnerability management: Staying on top of device, network, and system vulnerabilities is essential to any organization’s cyber security defenses.
 Hackers frequently leverage zero-day exploits, weak authentication, and untrained users to aid their illegal activities.
 By keeping all software and operating systems up to date, companies can prevent malicious actors from establishing a foothold inside their IT infrastructure.